nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 ## Research

 Since we were developing a completely new product, we needed to research into multiple aspects.
-To find out if it would work as a business, we needed to know who the competition was and understand their weeknesses and strenghts.
+To find out if it would work as a business, we needed to know who the competitors were and understand their weaknesses and strenghts.
 To understand this, the researchers conducted a heavy competitive analysis to get a sense of what user-needs were not being met.
 Analysis revealed that there weren't many products that had the same value proposition as puppyHarmony.

 From a design angle, we interviewed several dog owners to get a better understanding of how puppyHarmony could benifit them.